Skip to content

 What Do Non-Traded REITs Typically Invest In?

-• Residential – apartment buildings, condominiums
+• Residential: apartment buildings, condominiums

-• Industrial – warehouses, factories
+• Industrial: warehouses, factories

-• Infrastructure – data centers, telecommunications facilities
+• Infrastructure: data centers, telecom facilities

-• Other – healthcare facilities, long-term care facilities
+• Healthcare: healthcare facilities, long-term care facilities

 How Do Non-Traded REITs Work?

-Shares in non-traded REITs are purchased directly, generally through a financial advisor or broker-dealer.
-Subscriptions can be offered at regular periods, typically monthly.3 Shareholders may receive periodic dividends and non-traded reits may provide a periodic redemption program.However, neither distributions nor redemptions are guaranteed and may vary depending on the offering terms.
-Advisors should seek to understand any redemption limits, penaltities, or gates that exist for each offering.
+Investors typically purchase shares in non-traded REITs through an advisor or broker-dealer.
+Subscriptions are often available on a regular schedule, typically monthly.5 Shareholders may receive periodic dividends, and many non-traded REITs offer periodic redemption programs.
+However, neither distributions nor redemptions are guaranteed, and both can vary based on the REIT’s offering terms.
+It is important for advisors to understand redemption limits, penalties, or gates that may apply for each offering.

 What’s the Difference Between Non-Traded REITs and Publicly Traded REITs?